This post originally appeared on VICE UK.

 "What sort of project?"

 "Oh, I don't know.
-He just needs scratchcards."
+He just needs scratch-offs."

 FRANCISCO: Settling down to a pint and a mound of lurid cardboard felt like the most natural thing in the world.
 The grunt work before the glory.
 After the first twenty or so, any residual excitement was extinguished.
 It became routine, grimly efficient.
-I alternated between 'lucky' 20 and 10 pence pieces.
-The only sound was the occasional, 'Another quid, mate', or 'That's a fiver'.
+I alternated between 'lucky' 20 and ten pence pieces.
+The only sound was the occasional, 'Another quid, mate,' or 'That's a fiver.'

 I woke up.
-I woke up, typed this note to Francisco as the lady was in earshot, and swivelled my phone to show him.
-Think, sheeple: what kind of school project involves children collecting scratchcard detritus?
-Surely, asking children to obtain used scratchcards is as irresponsible as writing an article about doing £200 worth of scratchcards and having the time of your life doing it.
+I woke up, typed this note to Francisco as the lady was in earshot, and swiveled my phone to show him.
+Think, sheeple: what kind of school project involves children collecting scratch ticket detritus?
+Surely, asking children to obtain used scratchoffs is as irresponsible as writing an article about doing £200 worth of scratchoffs and having the time of your life doing it.
 I mean what the fuck would it be?
 A collage?
 Some sort of monolith to wasted money?
-Is that Key Stage 2 art these days?
+Is that what school art classes are like these days?
 There was no art project.
 There was no grandson, for all I knew.
 I couldn't believe it.
 An old lady in the Romford branch of Wetherspoons was trying to scam me.

-FRANCISCO 'FRANK THE CARD' GARCIA: I think it was around the 65-card mark that I realised the dream was over.
+FRANCISCO 'FRANK THE CARD' GARCIA: I think it was around the 65-card mark that I realized the dream was over.
 I wanted to take a break at that point, recalibrate and take stock.
 I wanted to come to terms with my probable losses.
-The thing is – and file this under 'shocking revelation' – it is really, really fucking hard to stop.
-Scratchcards are the ready salted Pringles of the gambling family: understated, overlooked, but perilously moreish.
+The thing is—and file this under 'shocking revelation'—it is really, really fucking hard to stop.
+Scratch-offs are the ready salted Pringles of the gambling family: understated, overlooked, but perilously moreish.